-Mahlangu’s potential had already been clear - in 2015 he won the 200m and 400m T42 at the IWAS World Junior Games in Stadskanaal, the Netherlands; a year later at the IWAS Under 23 World Games in Prague, Czech Republic, he won four gold medals and set what was then a new world record in the 400m T42.
+Mahlangu had already shown lot of prospect from the time he got hooked to the sport.
+I 2015 he won the 200m and 400m T42 at the IWAS World Junior Games in Stadskanaal, the Netherlands; a year later at the IWAS Under 23 World Games in Prague, Czech Republic, he won four gold medals and set what was then a new world record in the 400m T42.
 He returned home with the ‘Best Athlete of the Games’ award.

 |Men's 200 m T42||Heat 2||2016-09-10||1|

 |Men's 100 m T42||Final Round||2016-09-15||5|

 |Men's Long Jump T63||Final 1||2019-11-10||4|